triton-inference-server/server/docs/protocol/extension_schedule_policy.md

 This document describes Triton's schedule policy extension.
 The schedule-policy extension allows an inference request to provide parameters that influence how Triton handles and schedules the request.
 Because this extension is supported, Triton reports “schedule_policy” in the extensions field of its Server Metadata.
-Note the policies are specific to [dynamic batcher](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md#dynamic-batcher) and not [sequence batcher](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md#sequence-batcher) with the [direct](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/architecture.md#direct) scheduling strategy.
+Note the policies are specific to [dynamic batcher](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md#dynamic-batcher) and only experimental support to [sequence batcher](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md#sequence-batcher) with the [direct](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/architecture.md#direct) scheduling strategy.

+## Dynamic Batcher

 The schedule-policy extension uses request parameters to indicate the policy.
 The parameters and their type are: